StuartMacKay/checklisting/docs/install.rst

     CHECKLISTS_LOG_LEVEL: The level at which messages are logged, either 'CRITICAL', 'ERROR', 'WARNING', 'INFO' or 'DEBUG'.
 If the variable is not set then a default value of 'INFO' is used.
-The level can also be set on the command line when the crawler is run using the --loglevel or -L option.
+The level can also be set on the command line when the scraper is run using the --loglevel or -L option.

     CHECKLISTS_LOG_FILE: The path to the file where the log messages are written.
-If the variable is not set a default path of 'checklists_scrapers.log' is used and the file will be written to the directory from where the crawlers are run.
-This can also be set when the crawler is run using the --logfile command line option.
+If the variable is not set a default path of 'checklists_scrapers.log' is used and the file will be written to the directory from where the scrapers are run.
+This can also be set when the scraper is run using the --logfile command line option.

-Next are the variables used to configure the individual crawlers.
-Currently only the eBird crawler has a specific configuration parameter:
+Next are the variables used to configure the individual scrapers.
+Currently only the eBird scraper has a specific configuration parameter:

     EBIRD_INCLUDE_HTML: whether checklists downloaded from eBird should also scrape data from the checklist web page.
 The eBird API provides basic information for each observation however the checklist web page also has information on subspecies, the names of observers, any comments, etc.

-Here is this script that is used to run the crawlers for Birding Lisboa from cron::
+Here is this script that is used to run the scrapers for Birding Lisboa from cron::

     #!/bin/bash